Pasture Rule Information and Resources for Livestock Producers

-Section L3.1 (Ruminant Livestock Feed and Water), 4.0 (Livestock Living Conditions), and 4.1 (Pasture Management Plan) are required to be completed by all CCOF certified ruminant producers to reflect the new requirements of the Pasture Rule.
+OSP Form L3.0: Feed, Feed Additives & Water, 4.0 (Livestock Living Conditions), and OSP Form L4.1: Pasture Management Plan are required to be completed by all CCOF certified ruminant producers to reflect the new requirements of the Pasture Rule.
 These sections are required along with the full OSP for organic certification.

 ATTRA/NOP Resource Packet

 The ATTRA Grazing Planning Manual and Workbook regarding grazing may be helpful, however not about the pasture rule specifically.

 - All ruminant animals must receive 30% of their DMI from pasture during the grazing season.
 This will need to be calculated and documented based on averages of each type of animal over the grazing season.
 Operations must be able to demonstrate compliance with these requirements during inspections by CCOF, the National Organic Program, or state organic programs.